svn2github/dyncall/bindings/R/rdyncall/README.txt

    Make sure, command-line tools are available.
    Then use 'sh' from rtools or use other unix-like environment such as cygwin or mingw.

-Developer notes: (till end of the file)

-PLANED:
-- dynport repo under revision control
-- automatic installation of pre-built shared libraries
-- (cross-) build server network (virtual building via DynOS / QEMU and friends)

-Done:
+Available Demos:

   - SDL Event demo for rdyncall's C structure support.

 TODO:
+- demo(ttf) failed on Mac OS X 10.6
 - polish callback example (expat library)
 - callbacks should fail with "not yet implemented" on platforms
 - use raw vectors for 1-to-1 bit encoding of values e.g. raw(8) for (u)int64 values
-- make dynfind locations configurable from extern
+- make dynfind locations configurable from extern e.g. use environment variable

-  e.g. - dynAddPath, dynRemovePath

 - windows: test findLibPath
 - darwin: test findFrameworkPath
 - type-safe signatures